Skip to content

 run: {|| ^tail -F /tmp/log.txt | lines | each {|line| $"[LOG] ($line)" } }

-}'# | .append log.spawn
+}'# | .append xs.service.log.create

-Verify the new behavior:
+Verify the new behaviour:

 Terminal window